TeamPandory/pandorytool/README.md

 Pandory will compile on other operating systems, such as MacOS/Linux, as long as you have a gcc toolchain, make, cmake and the relevant libraries installed.

-## Use *with Windows machine:
+## Use *windows*

-1. Ready destination for roms.
+###1.
+Drive preparation for roms.
-note: - Pandora searches for a main games folder in the order of drive: "USB Stick" > "microSD".
+Note: - Pandora searches for a main games folder in the order of drive: "USB Stick" > "microSD".
 If it finds no such folder it will try installing it to the Pandora internal memory.

-(choose one from below)
+*(choose one from below)*
-1a.
-"Notty stick" - prep USB stick for rom installation- Does not alter Pandora microSD.
-When removed, original Pandora games playable.
+####1a.
+Add to current microSD in Pandora**
+May break games, so be careful.
+It is recommended to CLONE your microsd before you alter it! (use win32imager or alternative).
 - Format a USB stick, exfat unit size 32kb
+- Keep microSD with Pandora games in system when you insert USB stick in step 5.

+####1b.
+"Notty stick"
+Prep USB stick for rom installation- Does not alter Pandora microSD.
+When removed, original Pandora games from the microsd are playable.
+- Format a USB stick, exfat unit size 32kb
-- Create a folder in the root, named "games" then continue to step 2.
+- Create a folder in the root of the USB Stick, named "games" then continue to step 2.

-1b.
-Creating a fresh microSD. - No Chinese games, but will miss 2 player functionality on PSP titles. (currently not supported)
+####1c.
+Creating a fresh microSD
+No Chinese games, but will miss 2 player functionality on PSP titles. (currently not supported) Users who have destroyed their Pandora games library can start here.

+- Format a USB stick, exfat unit size 32kb
 - Format your microSD, exfat unit size 32kb.
-- Create a folder in the root, named "games"
+- Create a folder in the root of ONLY the microSD, named "games"
 - Make sure no games folder exists in the root folder of your USB STICK in step 5.

-1c.
-Add to current microSD in Pandora - May break games, so be careful.
-It is recommended to CLONE your microsd before you alter it! (use win32imager or alternative).
-- Keep microSD with Pandora games in system when you insert USB stick in step 5.

-2. Prepare a ROM directory on your hard drive, and distribute your roms accordingly:
+###2.
+Prepare a ROM directory on your hard drive, and distribute your roms accordingly:
 - Pandory already has the folder ready in the release build.
 You can easily extract it from the archive.

   Folder name						Required filetype